 There is no official definition of polyamory, but it is often compared to swinging, or polygamy.
 In a nutshell, it involves having feelings of love for several people at the same time.
-It is also entails experiencing non-exclusive relationships, both emotionally and physically.
+It also entails experiencing non-exclusive relationships, both emotionally and physically.
 Although, this type of arrangement differs from the libertine lifestyle, which is based solely on sex.

 In the end, the idea is not to go against one's feelings.
-If you are already in a relationship and you feel an attraction for another person, you go for it.
+If you are already in a relationship, and you feel an attraction for another person, you go for it.
 But beware, being polyamorous does not mean having several love stories at the same time.
 Connections are formed and unraveled over the course of encounters.